 Sobbing I cried, “Forgive me, forgive me please?”</block quote

-Hours later he said to me, “Come, there is something you must see” at first I was completely at peace so I didn’t hesitate but as we moved across the room, anxiety started in my heart and I begin to fear.
+Hours later he said to me, “Come, there is something you must see” at first I was completely at peace so I didn’t hesitate but as we moved across the room, anxiety started in my heart so I begin to fear.
 Turning to me he quietly assured me that I had nothing to fear that he would never leave me.
 Holding my hand we quietly walked across the room.

 At first I didn’t understand what I was seeing exactly, or what it was that I was supposed to see.
-I was a little confused and to be perfectly honest a whole lot terrified.
+I was a little confused, to be perfectly honest a whole lot terrified.
 Curiosity eventually winning out I stole across the floor to get a better look.
 Upon closer inspection my mind couldn’t process what my eyes were actually seeing.
 I was having difficulty understanding not so much what I was seeing, but actually whom I was seeing.

 It was my giant dead on the floor as much as my friend was alive beside me.
-It was the giant who had troubled me since birth, who had taught me to push the boundaries of what’s right and what’s wrong, the giant who had tried unsuccessfully to take my life.
+It was the giant who had troubled me since birth, who had taught me to push the boundaries of what’s right, what’s wrong, the giant who had tried unsuccessfully to take my life.
 Pushing me closer my friend nudged me to take a better look.

 The answer may surprise you or maybe you will already know having taken a similar journey of your own.